 Financial aid recipients are required to be in good standing and to maintain satisfactory academic progress toward their degree requirements for each semester or term in which they are enrolled.
-Satisfactory academic progress, as described below, is evaluated at the end of the fall, spring, and summer semesters or each term of enrollment.
+Satisfactory academic progress, as described below, is evaluated twice each year.
 Failure to maintain satisfactory progress, as described below, may result in cancellation of financial aid awards, and the student may have to repay any funds already received.